Office Tel: (306) 966-2231

 Kim West, Educational Development Specialist

-Dr. West is an Educational Development Specialist with The Gwenna Moss Centre for Teaching Effectiveness and Professional Affiliate with the Department of Geography and Planning.
-She completed her PhD in Earth Sciences from Carleton University and received her B.Sc.
-Honours from the University of Saskatchewan.
+Kim West (PhD, Carleton University) is an Educational Development Specialist with The Gwenna Moss Centre for Teaching Effectiveness and Professional Affiliate with the Department of Geography and Planning.

-Dr. West has been teaching large and small classes, designing new courses, and working in the field of educational development since 2001.
-Her primary focus in course development has been in the philosophy and practice of teaching for graduate student teachers.
+Kim has been teaching and working in the fields of educational development and geography/geology since 2001.
+Her primary focus has been guiding and mentoring graduate students in the philosophy and practice of university teaching.
 Consequently she has designed and taught several courses for the College of Graduate Studies and Research, including GSR 989: Introduction to University Teaching and GSR 982: Mentored Teaching.
-As a Professional Affiliate, Dr. West also regularly teaches undergraduate courses in the Department of Geography and Planning.
+As a Professional Affiliate, Kim also teaches undergraduate courses for the Department of Geography and Planning and for the Interdisciplinary Centre for Culture and Creativity.

 She can be reached by E-mail or by phone (966-2249).